 I was 18, pulled from my sophomore year of college, and on my way to inpatient treatment for the first time.
-I sat in the backseat of the car, curled up in my mother’s arms.
+In the backseat of the car, I sat curled up in my mother’s arms.
 I was cold, weak, and desperately afraid.
+In some ways I was numb.

-Besides the knowledge of where I sat on that ride into Philadelphia, I have only one distinct memory: driving past the Nabisco factory, which until it closed made the entire neighborhood smell like cookies for decades.
+Besides the knowledge of where I sat on that ride into Philadelphia, I have only one distinct memory.
+We drove past the Nabisco factory, which made the entire neighborhood smell like cookies for decades.
 The awful sweetness seemed at once a cruel joke and a horror show.
-I rocked in panic, my throat closed, I moaned, cried, and buried my face as deep into my mother’s side as I possibly could.
+I rocked in panic as my throat closed.
+I moaned, cried, and buried my face as deep into my mother’s side as I possibly could.
 Anything to be saved from that sickening evil smell.
+I wished to be numb.

 It’s only through looking back on that memory 20 years later that I understand how anorexia literally desensitized me.
-As we all know, our eating disorders serve a precise function: to protect.
-Along the descent into eating disorder hell, protection turns into destruction, leaving us isolated in the torment.
+As we all know, our eating disorders serve a precise function.
+They serve to protect us.
+Along the descent into eating disorder hell, protection turns into destruction.
+This leaves us isolated in the torment.
 We hollow out physically, emotionally, mentally, and spiritually.
 Sensation is unwelcome.
 Feeling is not the point.
+We seek to numb.

-In my experience, the healing process from an eating disorder is a tumultuous effort of learning how to “sense” again–how to sense hunger cues, emotions, our bodies, our intuition, and how we feel in relationships.
+In my experience, the healing process from an eating disorder is a tumultuous effort of learning how to “sense” again.
+It is an awakening of hunger cues, emotions, our bodies, our intuition, and how we feel in relationships.
 It’s also a return to our literal senses, sensations, and sensory experiences.

 In many ways, this aspect of healing–returning to our senses–is what resuscitates our souls by bringing color, textures, and richness back into our lives.